ISA Logo

 Programme Manager: Centre of Excellence at Infrastructure South Africa (ISA)

 Dr Hubert Joynt is the Programme Manager of the newly established Centre of Excellence at Infrastructure South Africa (ISA).
-Prior to this he joined the PICC Technical Task Team.
+He is an EXCO member of ISA.
+Prior to this, he joined the Presindetial Infrastructure Coordination Council (PICC) Technical Task Team.
 He also served in many senior and executive management positions in the consulting engineering and local government sectors.
-He received his Doctor of Commerce degree from UNISA in 2005.
+Hubert holds two Doctorate degrees, a PhD in Public Management and Governance (UJ in 2023) and a Doctor of Commerce degree (UNISA in 2005).
 Academic achievements include Best Student and Senate Medal awards.
 He obtained degrees in development planning, transportation planning and transport economics.
-Hubert is also registered for his second doctorate, a PhD in Public Management and Governance, and aims to make significant progress towards its completion during 2022.

-He is a qualified transport economist and is also registered as a Professional Planner.
+He is a qualified transport economist and is registered as a Professional Planner.
 In addition, he is a Chartered Member of the Chartered Institute of Logistics and Transport South Africa.
-He recently obtained his certification as a Certified Economic Developer from the Economic Development Council of South Africa.
+He is also a Certified Economic Developer from the Economic Development Council of South Africa.
 His current work activities relate to infrastructure economics and infrastructure research.

 Mr Alvino Wildschutt-Prins